 (c) an income that solely provides for living expenses, i.e. not for luxurious gain or profit;

 NOTE: Where possible, the bishop will assist in finding suitable employment.
 As so many small churches, which cannot afford to pay their priest, many of our clergy reflect more the biblical example, where even the holy apostles had to earn a living.

 Clergy are asked to view earning their livelihood in terms of ministry.
-Thus, a teaching job or employment in the social or medical fields, for example, may well become part of a priest’s ministry in the real world.
+Thus, a teaching job or employment in the social or medical fields, for example, may well become part of a priest’s ministry in the secular world.